100 Florida Trails®

 Latest update: April 2023

-Ravine Gardens State Park is a lovely park near Palatka, centered around two ravines.
-Up to 120-foot deep with 45 degree angled banks, the ravines were carved out over thousands of years by a spring-fed stream, Whitewater Branch, which feeds into the St. Johns River.
-The 1.8 mile rim loop road (paved) is popular for bicycling and walking with great ravine views, and three hiking-only trails range from easy to strenuous.
-The gardens were added by the Works Progress Administration )WPA) in the 1930's.
-A portion of the gardens are preserved, but the ravines have been left to return to their original, natural state.
-January to April during azalea blooming season is the best time to visit.
-Ravine Gardens is listed on the National Register of Historic Places.
-(Map link and photos below.)
+Ravine Gardens State Park is a lovely park in Palatka, FL, centered around two ravines.
+Up to 120-foot deep with 45 degree angled banks, the ravines were carved out over thousands of years by a spring-fed stream, which feeds into the St. Johns River.
+The paved 1.8 mile rim loop road is popular for biking and hiking, especially when closed to motor vehicles after 4 p.m.
+There are 3 hiking trails (no bikes) ranging from easy to strenuous.
+State Park fee applies.
+January to April during azalea blooming season is a good time to visit.
+On this trip, we missed the prime azalea flowering season, so we plan to be back!
+(Map and photos below.)

 Eco-biking, Palatka Trails, Ravine Gardens